Stateless DHCPv6 Server Configuration

 Verifying the Stateless DHCPv6 Client

 We have configured the stateless DHCPv6 client.
-We can verify the configuration of the client and server from the client.
+We can verify the client and server configurations from the client.
 The command show ipv6 interface is used to verify that the router is configured with ”Stateless address autoconfig enabled“ and has an IPv6 global unicast address.
-We can also verify the configuration using show running-config command.
-Another command we can use to verify the configuration is debug ipv6 dhcp detail.
+We can also verify the configuration using the show running-config command.
+Another command to verify the configuration is debug ipv6 dhcp detail.
 The command shows the DHCPv6 messages exchanged between the client and the server.